 When my friends finally arrived on day 8, I felt a twinge of guilt.
 They had all of these plans to explore these places and I had done it all while they were in the States.
 I made excuses to leave the group several times and went to hang out with Mark while he was working.
 This actually led to a confrontation between me and my best friend.
 She demanded to know where I was sneaking off to everyday.
 I simply told her I had learned about a couple of different places and didn’t want to change the itinerary for the whole group.
 After celebrating my birthday, I spent the last day in the UAE wondering if I could ever live here.
 The feeling that I felt with Mark it was magical and I didn’t want it to end.
 In fact, I was determined not to let it end.

-Since this trip, I’ve met up with Mark in various places – Greece, Indonesia, Paris, and to visit his mum in Kenya.
+Since this trip, we are trying to Find out how to get a fiance visa usa I’ve met up with Mark in various places – Greece, Indonesia, Paris, and to visit his mum in Kenya.
 I found love in the most unexpected of places.
 I found a person that was able to touch my heart and soul without the physical, and speak to the wild, adventurous spirit that is within me.
 But an abroad relationship (like any other) can be tricky.
 It can be a struggle to feel connected to someone during these long stretches of time, especially when you aren’t traveling together.
 My advice is – if you find someone that sets your soul on fire, never let them go.
 Unless you have to.